This package contains art, text, or software code produced using generative AI.

 How It Works

-- Square grid: pick an optimal attacker corner and conceptually trace to the target’s four (inset) corners.
+- Square grid: choose an optimal attacker corner and trace to the target’s four (inset) corners.

-- Hex: pick an optimal attacker corner and trace to the six (inset) corners of the target hex.
+- Hex: choose an optimal attacker corner and trace to the target hex’s inset corner samples.

 - Cover thresholds:

-- Square / Gridless (Square mode): if 1–2 lines are blocked, the target gains Half Cover; if 3–4 lines are blocked (and the effect still reaches), the target gains Three-Quarters Cover.
+- Square / Gridless (Square mode): if 1–2 lines are blocked, the target gains Half Cover; if 3 lines are blocked, the target gains Three-Quarters Cover.

-- Hex: if 1–3 lines are blocked, the target gains Half Cover; if 4–6 lines are blocked (and the effect still reaches), the target gains Three-Quarters Cover.
+- Hex: if 1–3 lines are blocked, the target gains Half Cover; if 4+ lines are blocked, the target gains Three-Quarters Cover.

-- Gridless (Circle mode): if 1–5 lines are blocked, the target gains Half Cover; if 6–8 lines are blocked (and the effect still reaches), the target gains Three-Quarters Cover.
+- Gridless (Circle mode): uses an 8-sample perimeter; if 1–5 lines are blocked, the target gains Half Cover; if 6+ lines are blocked, the target gains Three-Quarters Cover.

 - Blocking tokens are treated as 3D prisms with configurable heights by creature size.
 When the Wall Height module is active, creature heights are taken from that module instead of these defaults.
-Non-blocking creatures (hidden tokens, ethereal creatures, or creatures with 0 max HP / defeated) are ignored when evaluating cover.
+Non-blocking creatures (hidden tokens, ethereal/dead creatures, or creatures with 0 max HP) are ignored when evaluating cover.

-- In gridless Circle mode, blocking creatures use slightly smaller internal squares as their blocking footprint, sized to sit safely inside the circular radius.
+- In gridless Circle mode, blocking creatures use a slightly smaller internal square AABB as their blocking footprint, sized to sit safely inside the circular radius.

-- Effects are pushed directly into the roll (chat target AC / save bonus) and synchronized with token status effects.
+- Effects are pushed directly into the roll (target AC / save DC adjustments) and synchronized with token status effects.

-- On gridless scenes, larger tokens (Large and bigger) are evaluated using multiple sample points (virtual sub-cells or multi-circle layouts) to approximate the multi-square behaviour from square grids where no RAW gridless procedure exists.
+- On gridless scenes, larger tokens are evaluated using multiple sample centers (virtual sub-cells / multi-sample layouts) to approximate multi-square behavior where no RAW gridless procedure exists.

-- (Optional) A debug overlay can draw the evaluated cover segments as colored lines (green for clear, red for blocked) and outline the token shapes used internally (attacker, target and creature occluders).
+- (Optional) A debug overlay can draw the evaluated cover segments as colored lines (green for clear, red for blocked), outline the token shapes used internally (attacker, target and creature occluders), and mark LoS sample points.

 Settings